Johnny Can't Read

-"Johnny Can't Read" is the first solo single released by Don Henley, included in his debut solo album I Can't Stand Still (1982).
-His then partner, former actress Maren Jensen, performs backing vocals.
+"Johnny Can't Read" is the first solo single released by American rock singer Don Henley, included on his debut solo studio album I Can't Stand Still (1982).
+His then partner, former model and actress Maren Jensen, performs harmony vocals with Louise Goffin.

-It reached #33 in Cash Box magazine and charted at #42 on Billboard's Hot 100 chart.
+It reached #33 in Cashbox magazine and charted at #42 on Billboard's Hot 100 chart.
 The accompanying music video was very popular on MTV.